Planning a Frozen Party

 Timeline: 2 weeks before the party

-• 13:30 – Parents arrive, and perhaps stay for a cup of coffee
+13:30 – Parents arrive and possibly stay for a coffee

-Note: We’ve allowed 30 minutes for lunch and 30 minutes for the cake and the presents.
-We usually feel that’s plenty of time.
+Tip: We’ve allowed 30 minutes for lunch and another 30 minutes for cake and presents, that’s usually enough without feeling rushed.

 Timeline: 1 or 2 weeks before the party

-Now it’s time to decorate the house/venue to set the Frozen theme.
+Now it’s time to decorate the house or venue and bring the Frozen theme to life.

 Timeline: 5 days before the party

-When it comes to food, play to your strength.
-Make or buy, either is fine.
+When it comes to food, play to your strengths.
+Whether you prefer to make it yourself or have someone cater for you, either option is completely fine.

 Are you planning lunch?

-– Start the party early afternoon and have cake just before the presents
+• Start the party in the early afternoon and serve cake just before presents

-It’s up to you and your preference.
-For some general party food ideas, you can check out our dedicated article on the topic.
+It’s up to you and what works best for your schedule.
+For more general ideas, check out our dedicated article on party food.

-If possible, try to make or buy a few Frozen themed party foods.
-It’ll add to the overall atmosphere.
-Here are a few ideas:
+If possible, try to include a few Frozen-inspired treats to bring the theme to life.
+Here are a few simple ideas:

 Don’t forget allergies

 Stay away from recipes that use ingredients people are commonly allergic to (for example peanuts).
-It can be a good idea to check for any allergies when you send out the invitation.
+It can be a good idea to check for any allergies when you send out the invitations.